gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Preprocessing

-Although it is quite possible to conditionalize code without the use of C-style preprocessing, as described earlier in this section, it is nevertheless convenient in some cases to use the C approach.
+Although it is quite possible to conditionalize code without the use of C-style preprocessing, as described in the cases above, it is nevertheless convenient in some cases to use the C approach.
 Moreover, older Ada compilers have often provided some preprocessing capability, so legacy code may depend on this approach, even though it is not